zerodytrash/TikFinity-Public-Docs/faq-en.md

 This is very easy to do with the following TNT command generator: https://nicemarkmc.com/multiple-tnt-at-once

 After you have opened the website you only have to set the FuzeTime (the time in ticks (20 ticks = 1 second) until the TNT explodes) as well as the number of TNTs and after a small change you can now use the generated command in TikFinity.
 Important: In order for the command to work in TikFinity, you only have to add `execute at PLAYERNAME run ` at the beginning of the generated command.
 An example to spawn 2 TNTs at once: `execute at PLAYERNAME run summon area_effect_cloud ~ ~1 ~ {Passengers:[{id:tnt},{id:tnt}]}`

+### I get this error when trying to join my minecraft server: „Failed to Verify Username"
+This error occurs when the player cannot be verified on the Mojang session servers.
+This is mostly the case when a player is using unofficial/cracked versions of Minecraft (if not try restarting the game).
+To solve this problem open the server.properties file which should be in the directory of your Minecraft server and change the text (probably in line 23) from `online-mode=true` to `online-mode=false` and you're done your problem should be solved!

+### Help!
+The console of my Minecraft server closes again directly when I want to open it!
+Be sure you have the latest Java version installed on your computer/server, adjust the start script (e.g. by changing java to your Java directory) and check if you have also adjusted it in the Java Home Environment (https://www.youtube.com/watch?v=bUnUtt-fe3s&pp=ygUNc2V0IGphdmEgaG9tZQ%3D%3D)